ychalier/hoplite/RULES.md

 ![](https://i.imgur.com/vSdBL6o.png)

 The game looks for empty an empty tile in 1, and if not in 2 and 2' in random order.
 If it finds an empty tile (magma counts as empty, killing the demon), the demon is moved there.
 Otherwise, the demon in tile 1 is pushed away using the same algorithm, then the first demon is moved to tile 1.
 If a demon needs to be pushed away but has nowhere to escape (i.e. no demon can be pushed to make room for it), then it gets crushed.
+If demon is bashed through lava it burns and dies.

 #### 3.2.4.
 Throw